diogoalexandreramalho/planning_learning_and_intelligent_decision_making/README.md

 *This repository includes the code developed in the course Planning, Learning and Intelligent Decision Making of my MSc in Computer Science.*

-The code is related to five distainct labs:
+The code is related to five distinct labs:

 1. Markov Chains and PageRank
 2. Markov Decision Process (MDP)